ON RESPECT & FORGIVENESS

 The therapeutic approach of systemic constellations

-The origins of systemic constellations can be traced back to the work of Bert Hellinger, a German psychotherapist who developed the approach in the 1990s.
-Hellinger was influenced by a range of therapeutic approaches, including family therapy, psychoanalysis, and indigenous healing practices.
-He believed that unresolved issues and traumas from previous generations can create energetic blockages that can be passed down through family systems, leading to emotional and psychological distress.
+The concept of systemic constellations was developed by Bert Hellinger, a German psychotherapist, in the 1990s.
+Hellinger's work was influenced by diverse therapeutic disciplines, including family therapy, psychoanalysis, and indigenous healing practices.
+He posited that unresolved generational traumas could create energetic blockages within family systems, leading to emotional and psychological challenges.

-Victim - Perpetrator bond in Family Constellations
+Victim-Perpetrator bond in Family constellations

 Bert Hellinger, the German psychotherapist who developed the Family Constellation method, believed that the bond between victim and perpetrator is one of the strongest bonds in human experience.
 According to him, resistance to change is a sign of loyalty to the old and hinders growth.
 Only when something shakes us to the core can we move forward and break free from rigidity.
 Hellinger's Family Constellation method is a systemic psychotherapeutic modality that explores the psychological theory of the family unconscious.
 The method is based on the idea that there is a sense of connectedness between members of a group, which is felt telepathically and is called the morphogenic field.
 Hellinger discovered the basic orders of life, which he called "Orders of Love," and these form the basis of Family Constellation.
 His work evolved beyond Family Constellations and Systemic Constellations into what he called Movements of the Spirit-Mind.
 Hellinger's innovative approach has been a leading healing modality in Europe for the past 20 years, and it helps people move from their conscious understanding of problems and events into the unconscious to clarify the true meaning of why things occurred.